Which Type of Support is Right For My Partner and Me?

 Air - Popular for its adjustability.
-Useless if punctured or if one of many moving parts fail.
-Air mattresses are a niche product manufactured by a small and select group of companies.
+Useless if punctured or if one of many parts including the air pump should fail.
+Air mattresses are a niche product manufactured by a select few companies.

 Sleeptronic® exclusively manufactures mattresses that fall within the Spring + Foam, Hybrid and the

 All-Foam categories.
 The following outlines some of the differences in the foams and springs that go into the products we manufacture.